Tag: mystery

 If we think of the disciples’ time with Jesus as an extended “mountain-top” experience that seemed to be never-ending, we can understand their confusion.
 What could possibly go wrong?
 We know the ending, but they didn’t.

 Not all that long ago, we celebrated the birth of Jesus, less than (but almost) 2 weeks ago was his triumphant entry into Jerusalem.
 Just 8 days ago Jesus died on the cross.
 Just 6 days ago, Jesus rose again.
 This ebb and flow like life.
-Was Jesus belittling his own painful on the cross, linking it to the labor pains (not that such are small or minor in anyway), or (more likely) equating the short term pain with the joy that comes with new life.
+Was Jesus belittling his own painful sacrifice on the cross, linking it to the labor pains (not that such are small or minor in anyway), or (more likely) equating the short term pain with the joy that comes with new life.
 With the joy of such new life overriding the anxiety of the pain just experienced.
-We know what the new life is of a mother birth.
+We know what the new life is of a mother giving birth.
 What about Jesus?

 1) What do you think when you think of the “church year”?
 Is it a new concept to you?
-How does it your life, both in and outside of church?
+How does it shape your life, both in and outside of church?

-2) Do you find it difficult to separate your knowledge from the story?
+2) Do you find it difficult to your from the story?
 You know what’s going to happen.
 Are you able to “live” with the disciples as they walk with Jesus?

 3) Paul states that his “birthing pains” continue as he awaits Christ’s in the Galatians.
 Aren’t the Galatians Christians?
 What do you think Paul means?